-REDUCE THE IMPACT OF INJURY AT YOUR WORKPLACE BY ENSURING:
+STEPS TO REDUCE THE IMPACT OF INJURY AT YOUR WORKPLACE

-- Your Return-to-Work program is part of an overall safety program, with defined policies and procedures. - Your organization promotes a climate of trust and respect, with supportive and engaged managers. - You use Direct Access to health-care providers. - You offer workers transitional duties immediately. - You have a Functional Job Analysis for every position. - You submit claims quickly and accurately, and monitor them online for progress. - You communicate in a timely and regular manner with the WCB and your worker's health-care provider. - You help develop personalized return-to-work plans for employees injured on the job. - You understand the appeals process. - Your organization offers accommodation and re-employment, if applicable.
+Your Return-to-Work program is part of an overall safety program, with defined policies and procedures.
+2 Your organization promotes a climate of trust and respect, with supportive and engaged managers.

+You use Direct Access to healthcare providers.

+You offer workers transitional duties immediately.

+You have a Functional Job Analysis for every position.

+You submit claims quickly and accurately, and monitor them online for progress.

+You communicate in a timely and regular manner with the WCB and your worker's health-care provider.

+You help develop personalized return-to-work plans for employees injured on the job.

+You understand the appeals process.

+Your organization offers accommodation and re-employment, if applicable.

-hile injury prevention is the best way to keep people in your workplace safe and reduce overall costs, putting an effective return-to-work program in place is key to managing the impact of an injury.
+hile injury prevention is the best way to keep workers safe and reduce overall costs, putting an effective return-to-work program in place is the best way to manage the impact of an injury.
 Reducing injuries and supporting employees when an injury occurs will also reduce your workers' compensation premiums.

-As an employer or manager, your role in supporting an employee injured at work through their treatment plan is critical to their success, and ultimately, to yours.
+As an employer or manager, your role in supporting an injured employee through their treatment plan is critical to their success, and ultimately, to yours.